sgago/algomon/readme.md

 #### Blob access
 In terms of accessing blobs on AS, the account and file name in AS can be used to create a unique URLs and can be looked up via DNS.
 For example, `https://my_account_name.blob.core.windows.net/my_file_name`.
 Furthermore, we can adjust the access privileges on blob data.
 We could make a blob completely public facing or require certain IAM settings.

+### Microservices
+Monolithic architectures, a single large code base with all the business concerns in one code base, are often great for certain companies, teams, and projects.
+It's easy to coordinate changes, run the application, handle inter-process communication well, and lower complexity.
+At least initially.
+It's often recommended to start with a monolith and design with clear domains/boundaries.

+Monoliths struggle to scale in terms of service demands and programmer efficiency.
+Monoliths can become unwieldy if they grow overly large, and this is especially true if they evolve poorly.
+New features, understanding code, adding features, and bug fixing can grow to be hard.
+Suddenly, reverting a change becomes very hard and time consuming.

+Microservices, on the other hand, can alleviate these pain points while introducing some new ones.
+Note that there's really nothing micro about microservices and the name is a misnomer.
+Microservices are independently managed and deployed services that communicate via APIs or message queues.
+Typically, one team owns the service and can dictate its code, releases, testing, availability, etc. It's also easier on new hires, too.

+Now, microservices add a great deal of complexity overall.
+- Without conventions and standardization, each team has as choose-your-own-adventure with their microservices.
+Nothing is stopping one team from using Java while others use Python; one team could test with xUnit and another could test with NUnit.
+There's also many cross-cutting concerns such as logging.
+- Half the problems with distributed systems come from communications.
+This introduces more new and interesting communication problems.
+- Poorly handled API evolution, shared databases, overly communicative, or badly laid out domains or responsibilities can all introduce a horrible *distributed monolith* anti-pattern.
+A distributed monolith has all the cons of a monolith but bonus horrors of a distributed system.
+Agility is reduced as releases must be coordinated, scalability is limited due to the coupling, finding errors is hard, and correlated errors become more frequent.
+To avoid it, establish clear service responsibilities, avoid shared databases, use async communications such as message queues, implement API versioning, and monitor monitor monitor.
+- Resource is more provisioning with microservices.
+Again, this needs to be standardized or each team will end up with something different.
+- Debugging and testing can be more challenging.
+Certain issues will only surface through service interacting together.
+- Microservices often have separate datastores and this creates eventual consistency.
+There's nothing stopping services from changing data and disagreeing about what is true.

+Again, if a monolith is well designed with proper boundaries, we can pull microservices out when needed.

+#### API gateway
+We want to minimize the number of endpoints that clients need to hit.
+We don't want consumers to have to worry about addressing our 50 different microservices.
+We can introduce an API gateway, an abstraction and reverse proxy, that hides the microservice architecture from clients.
+We can route requests via the reverse proxy, change internal endpoints without breaking clients, stitch together data from multiple services, and handle data inconsistencies.
+An API gateway is especially beneficial for public APIs backed by microservices.
+The gateway can also provide rate-limiting, caching, and authentication/authorization.
+Again, we need to be mindful of tradeoffs with a gateway: scaling, coupling, and microservice API changes.
+In terms of implementing an API gateway, you can
+- Create your own
+- Start with a reverse proxy like Nginx (pronounced engine-X)
+- Use a managed service like Google's [Apigee](https://cloud.google.com/apigee?hl=en)

+##### GraphQL
+The gateway can also perform translation.
+For example, HTTP requests can be converted to a gRPC call or it could return less data for the mobile app.
+Graph APIs can help with this.
+[GraphQL](https://graphql.org/) (graph-ickle), for example, is a popular server-side library in this space that allows clients to simply request what they need.
+The idea is a backend-for-frontends where the frontend can query only for what it needs.
+Theoretically, if designed well, GraphQL should increase frontend flexibility for changes, decreases load through getting multiple resources in a single request, and reduces querying for superfluous data.
+Of course, GraphQL has tradeoffs.
+GraphQL is complicated to get started and adds yet another dependency.
+We need to be cognizant of GraphQL security, query limits, and so on else we run the risk of overloading our servers or exposing data to malicious actors.
+On the other side, [Relay](https://relay.dev/) is a React client library and can make getting data from the GraphQL backend easier.

 ## Reliability
 [Top](#the-study-guide)